jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 imagePullSecretsCreate:
   enabled: false
   annotations: {}
-    # this annotatoin allows to keep secret even if helm release is deleted
+    # this annotation allows you to keep the secret even if the helm release is deleted
     # "helm.sh/resource-policy": "keep"
   secrets:
-    - private-registry-key # provide the name of the secret to creata
+    - private-registry-key # provide the name of the secret to create

 service:
   type: "NodePort"